JazminRM/aDNA_SummerCourse_UCPH/Exercises/F-statistics.md

 Since we will be asking specific questions about the ancestry and gene-flow of the  sample, we have different sections depending sample you we are working with.

-<span style="color: orangered;"> Go to the section corresponding to the mystery sample you chose. </span>
+<span style="color: orangered;"> Go to the section corresponding to the ancient sample you chose. </span>

 ----------------------------------------------